-Yes, the video presentation that was made at IASC conference acknowledged the funding support provided by Rufford and the logo was used in my presentation slides.
+Yes.
+The video presentation that was made at IASC conference acknowledged the funding support provided by Rufford and the logo was used in my presentation slides.
 Similarly, FRA awareness workshops carried the logo in the banner that was put up at the venue where workshops were held.
 During the vote of thanks, Rufford was gratefully acknowledged for the funding support that made the conduct of these workshops possible.
-FRA manuals were also distributed to participants as Rufford contribution.
+FRA booklets were also distributed to participants as Rufford contribution.
+Further, I developed a training manual that was translated to the local language which will help street level bureaucrats and village FRC members to understand the correct procedure of implementation.
+These manuals also exhibit the Rufford logo to acknowledge the financial contribution towards its development and printing expenses.